 Not only that, but valerian with lemon balm can also calm children down and reduce impulsiveness.
 Not surprisingly given valerian's history of helping with sleep, parents also noticed a difference in the children's sleep and social behavior.
 The jury is out whether valerian root has similar effects in adults.

 Let's face it.
 We're all stressed.
 Between work, family, obligations, and finances, our lives are sometimes just a big ball of stressors.
 Everyone could use a break.
 Don't fear: valerian root is here to help.

 Learning how to ease the stress in your life is crucial for your health; valerian may help.

-Fifty-four volunteers signed up for a study to deliberately stress themselves out with a mental experiment (Who does that right?
+Fifty-four volunteers signed up to deliberately stress themselves out with a mental experiment (Who does that right?
 All in the name of research!).
-Researchers tracked participant's heart rate and blood pressure for seven days; some participants took kava kava supplements, some took valerian, and some took a placebo.
+Some took kava kava supplements, some took valerian, and some took a placebo.

 7. Eases Menopausal Symptoms